NLnetLabs/rpki-doc/source/rpki/securing-bgp.rst

 redistribution.

-Furthermore, the vast majority of route hijacks are unintentional, and are caused by ‘fat-fingering’, where an operator accidently originates a prefix they are not the holder of.
+Furthermore, the vast majority of route hijacks are unintentional, and are caused by ‘fat-fingering’, where an operator accidentally originates a prefix they are not the holder of.

 Origin validation would mitigate most of these problems, offering immediate value of the system.
 While a malicious party could still take advantage of the